F-Stack/f-stack/dpdk/doc/guides/cryptodevs/scheduler.rst

    For mixed traffic (IMIX) the optimal number of worker cores is around 2-3.
    For large packets (1.5 kbytes) scheduler shows linear scaling in performance up to eight cores.
-   Each worker uses its own slave cryptodev.
+   Each worker uses its own cryptodev.
 Only software cryptodevs are supported.
 Only the same type of cryptodevs should be used concurrently.

    The multi-core mode uses one extra parameter:

    * corelist: Semicolon-separated list of logical cores to be used as workers.
-     The number of worker cores should be equal to the number of slave cryptodevs.
+     The number of worker cores should be equal to the number of worker cryptodevs.
      These cores should be present in EAL core list parameter and should not be used by the application or any other process.

    Example:
     ... --vdev "crypto_aesni_mb1,name=aesni_mb_1" --vdev "crypto_aesni_mb_pmd2,name=aesni_mb_2" \
-    --vdev "crypto_scheduler,slave=aesni_mb_1,slave=aesni_mb_2,mode=multi-core,corelist=23;24" ...
+    --vdev "crypto_scheduler,worker=aesni_mb_1,worker=aesni_mb_2,mode=multi-core,corelist=23;24" ...